 There are currently no formal credit transfer arrangements for entry to this course.
-Any previous study or work experience will only be
+Any previous study or work experience will only be considered as part of the application process in accordance with current course rules and university policy.

 Course requirements